How to Replace a Toilet Cistern

 In order to replace a cistern on your bathroom toilet, you firstly need to remove your old cistern and then insert your replacement.
 If you follow our step by step guide you will have a fully functioning bathroom suite in no time!
+Read on to find out all you need to know about how to replace a toilet cistern.

-Follow our Step by Step Guide:
+How to Replace a Toilet Cistern: Step by Step Guide:

 Removing the Old Cistern: